montalvomiguelo/hydrogen-theme/README.md

         │   └── # only Vite entry files here
         ├── islands
         │   └── # the interactive islands in your theme
-        │       # filenames should match custom element names defined in them ├── lib
+        ├── lib
         │   └── # theme specific libraries
         └── styles